 NAIT is committed to protecting the health and safety of community members, which is why we have introduced vaccine requirements.
 Vaccination against COVID-19 is the single most effective public heath measure to reduce the spread of COVID-19.

-- December 8: Deadline for all staff, regardless of work location, to provide proof of a second vaccine dose or have an approved accommodation.
+Students coming to NAIT campuses or properties and all staff, regardless of work location, need to be fully vaccinated or have an approved accommodation.

 What it means to be fully vaccinated

 Campus community members are considered fully vaccinated once they have